 Most courses use a 2-hr x 4-lesson format, with the exception of ad hoc Zouk workshops or workshops by guests artistes, which may be shorter or longer.

-You can return for the same-level course, as often as you like, for free.
+You can return for courses featuring the same content, as often as you like, for free.
 This is great for frequent travelers, folks on shift work, or those who require more practise.
 Unless the class is full, we will always try to accommodate all refreshers.
 Students are highly encouraged to return for refreshers.

 Price & Location

 Each 8-hour course is $160 for first-timers (works out to $20/hour).
 Returning students can enjoy a discounted rate of $150 for subsequent higher-level courses.
 For those who wish to pay per lesson, the price is $45 per 2-hour block (currently unavailable due to safe management measures).
 However, do note that “free refreshers” will not be applicable for this payment option.
-Lessons are held mostly at #08-02 Burlington Sq (Dance Channel), but may be conducted at other dance studios.
+Lessons are held at a variety of studios.